mistio/mist-ce/README.txt

 it is recommended to install mist.io in a virtualenv to avoid conflicts with eggs in the system's Python.

+To install the basic requirements in a Debian based distro do:

+	sudo aptitude install python-dev build-essential git

+If you wish to install it in a virtual environment you'll also need:

+	sudo aptitude install python-virtualenv

+In MacOSX you have to install Xcode and its command line tools.
+For virtualenv you simply run:

+	sudo easy_install virtualenv

+In MacOSX there might be some problems with certificates resulting to mist.io getting 404 errors from server side.
+To solve the issue donwlad a pem from http://curl.haxx.se/docs/caextract.html rename it to curl-ca-bundle.crt and save it to opt/local/share/curl/

-The steps are simple.
-Clone the repository, create a virtualenv and run
+Supposing you have all the above, the steps are simple.
+Clone the repository, create a virtualenv and run buildout:
-buildout:

 	git clone gitosis@git.unweb.me:mist.io.git
 	cd mist.io